qrtl/fal-custom/account_analytic_account_adjust_display_name/readme/DESCRIPTION.md

-The current display name includes the reference and partner name, making it very long and preventing the display of percentages when analytic distributions are shown in list view.
+The current display name includes the reference and partner name, making it very long and preventing the display of percentages when analytic distributions are shown in UI.